North Kingstown, Rhode Island: History

-The area was first settled by Roger Williams and Richard Smith who set up trading posts near Wickford where Smith's Castle is today.
-The town of Kings Towne was founded in 1674, by the colonial government, and included the present day towns of North Kingstown, South Kingstown, Exeter, and Narragansett.
+The area was first settled by Roger Williams and Richard Smith, who set up trading posts near Wickford where Smith's Castle is today.
+The town of Kings Towne was founded in 1674, by the colonial government, and included the present-day towns of North Kingstown, South Kingstown, Exeter, and Narragansett.
 In 1723, Kings Towne was split into two parts, North Kingstown and South Kingstown, with North Kingstown, having the earliest settlements, retaining the 1674 establishment date.
 In 1742, the town of Exeter was taken from the western part of North Kingstown.

+On September 17, 2024, the National Park Service announced that North Kingstown was named a World War II Heritage City.